SMSLink-ro/Integration-example-of-SMS-Gateway-JSON-using-Java/README.md

-# Integration example of SMS Gateway (HTTP) using PHP
+# Integration example of SMS Gateway (HTTP) using Java

 This is an integration example for sending SMS using [SMSLink.ro](https://www.smslink.ro) API, called [SMS Gateway](https://www.smslink.ro/sms-gateway.html).
 SMSLink.ro allows you to send SMS to all mobile networks in Romania and also to more than 168 countries and more than 1000 mobile operators worldwide.